 Small Cooking Appliances

 Because I typically make 16 pounds of dog food at a time, I use larger-sized appliances such as both an 8-quart electric pressure cooker and a 7-quart slow cooker (aka crock pot).
-I mostly use the pressure cooker for its quicker cooking, and while it can also function as a slow cooker.
-However, I find that a large, oval-shaped slow cooker to be more convenient, especially for stirring to mix up all the vegetable and grain ingredients together.
+I mostly use the pressure cooker for its quicker cooking.
+And while the pressure cooker can also function as a slow cooker, I find a large, oval-shaped slow cooker to be more convenient, especially for stirring to mix up all the vegetable and grain ingredients together.

 Electric Pressure Cooker Instant Pot Duo Evo Plus, 8 Qt.